bxparks/AceTime/USER_GUIDE.md

 developer needing to create a new POSIX string.
-To address the memory constraint problem, the AceTime library is designed to load only of the smallest subset of the TZ Database that is required to support the selected timezones (1 to 3 have been tested).
-(A future version on the ESP8266 and ESP32 microcontrollers (which have far more memory than AVR chips) may provide an option to load the entire TZ database at run time.
-This will allow the end-user to select the timezone dynamically, just like on the big-iron machines.)
+To address the memory constraint problem, the AceTime library is designed to load only of the smallest subset of the TZ Database that is required to support the selected timezones (1 to 3 have fully been tested).
+Dynamic lookup of the time zone is possible using the `ZoneManager`, and the app develop can customize it with the list of zones that are compiled into the app.
+On microcontrollers with more than about 32kB of flash memory (e.g. ESP8266, ESP32, Teensy 3.2) and depending on the size of the rest of the application, it may be possible to load the entire IANA TZ database.
+This will allow the end-user to select the timezone dynamically, just like on the big-iron machines.

 The AceTime library is inspired by and borrows from:
 * [Java 11 Time](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/package-summary.html)